-This post has been compensated as part of my ongoing partnership with Barleans and may contain affiliate links.
+This post has been compensated as part of my partnership with Barleans.
 As always, all opinions are 100% my own.
-Thank you for supporting the brands that keep me creative in my tiny kitchen!

 Homemade salt scrubs are perfect for the kitchen or bathroom.
 Essential oils, citrus zest, and coconut oil make this DIY salt scrub an energizing, refreshing treat for your skin.